jimTheSTEAMClown/Templates/Verilog-Doc.md

 Through progressive modules, real-world labs, and capstone projects, you'll gain practical skills applicable to embedded systems, electronics engineering, and chip design industries.
 This course balances conceptual understanding with industry-relevant application, making it ideal for students, hobbyists, and professionals alike.

 This Verilog Manual will walk you through a set of Labs and Exercises that will quickly let you see the results of your Verilog code implemented in hardware.
-You will learn through hands on labs, that will take you from simple Verilog syntax to more complex structures.
+You will learn through hands-on-labs that will take you from simple Verilog syntax to more complex structures.
 The Lessons will explain the code, and the Labs will provide challenges implementing the concepts from the Lessons.
 This Tutorial will not go very deep into Simulation or Testbenches.
 The goal is to teach basic Verilog syntax, and quickly see its implementation in the kit Hardware.

 While the Verilog design flows described in this Manual can target multiple FPGAs boards & ASIC tools flows, most design flows described in this manual,  will target the Gowin Sipeed Tang Nano 9K FPGA Development Board (GOWIN GW1NR-9)

 ## Introduction - Verilog Hackathon Education Kit
 🚧- Anyone can work on this...
-It is just a short overive of the kit, golas, and how to use it
+It is just a short overview of the kit, golas, and how to use it
 ## Introduction to The Verilog Language & Syntax
-🚧- This section will gove a overivew of the Verilog language, and have a few sections on the Verilog syntax, but not have labs.
+🚧- This section will give a overview of the Verilog language, and have a few sections on the Verilog syntax, but not have labs.
 Some topics and sections are as follows:
 ### Introduction to Digital Design and Verilog
 🚧- Anyone can work on this...
 It probably should link to an overview presentation
 ### ASIC vs FPGA: What’s the Difference?